KLayout/klayout/macbuild/ReadMe.md

-Relevant KLayout version: 0.27.11<br>
+Relevant KLayout version: 0.28.2<br>
 Author: Kazzz-S<br>
-Last modified: 2022-10-10<br>
+Last modified: 2022-12-24<br>

 # 1. Introduction
-This directory **`macbuild`** contains different files required for building KLayout (http://www.klayout.de/) version 0.27.11 or later for different 64-bit macOS, including:
+This directory **`macbuild`** contains different files required for building KLayout (http://www.klayout.de/) version 0.28.2 or later for different 64-bit macOS, including:
 * Catalina    (10.15.7) : the primary development environment
 * Big Sur     (11.x)    : experimental; Apple M1 chip is not tested since the author does not own an M1 Mac
 * Monterey    (12.x)    : -- ditto --
+* Ventura     (13.x)    : planning

 Building KLayout for the previous operating systems listed below should still be possible. <br>
 However, they are not actively supported, and DMG packages are not provided.